León Cathedral: Modifications and restorations

-In 1857, stones started to fell down from the central nave and the crossing, causing fears of a complete collapse.
+In 1857, stones started to fall down from the central nave and the crossing, causing fears of a complete collapse.
 Matías Laviña started a full restoration of the building in 1859.
 He dismantled the central dome and the pinnacles, parts of the transept and the southern façade.

 After Laviña died in 1868, Juan de Madrazo was commissioned to direct the restoration.
 He was a friend of Viollet-le-Duc and had a good knowledge of the French Gothic style.
 The goal of his extensive work was making the Cathedral stable and restoring its original pure Gothic style.
 He placed a complex wooden support structure to keep the vaults in place and proceeded to rebuild the vaults and the southern façade.
 When the supports were removed in 1878 and the building resisted, it meant that the original Gothic balance system had been restored.

 Madrazo's successors, Demetrio de los Ríos and Juan Bautista Lázaro, kept removing alien elements, like the plateresque gable in the Western façade, and replacing them with Neo-Gothic designs.
 The stained glass windows, that had been dismantled and stored for years, were restored after 1895.
 Finally, the cathedral was reopened in 1901, after one of the most complex and extensive restoration projects in nineteenth-century Europe.

 Smaller restoration works were undertaken during the twentieth century.
 A fire caused by lightning consumed the rooftop on May 27, 1966, but the structure suffered no serious damage (thanks, partly, to the decision of not using too much water to put out the blaze).
 A general project to restore the stained glass started in 2009.